 If you’re coming from Tokyo, the Yoshida Trail is the best choice.
 It starts at the Fuji Subaru Line 5th Station — which has easy access from Kawaguchiko Station — and has the bonus of facing the sunrise.
 It’s also the oldest route, having been used by pilgrims to climb the sacred mountain for over 500 years.

-Note: There are two separate paths on the Yoshida Trail — one that goes up and one that goes down.
+Note: There are two separate paths on the Yoshida Trail — one that goes up, and one that goes down.

-When to climb Mount Fuji
+When to climb Mt.
+Fuji

 Trails are typically open between early July and mid-September each year.
-For 2023, the following dates for Mount Fuji’s climbing season have been announced:

 • Yoshida Trail: July 1–September 10, with the descent open until the morning of 11 September

-• Fujinomiya, Gotemba and Subashiri Trails: July 10–September 10
+• Fujinomiya, Gotemba, and Subashiri Trails: July 10–September 10

 • Ohachi-meguri Trail (around the rim of the crater): July 10–September 10